gwaihirf22/atomic-momentum/docs/atomic_momentum_plan.md

 - [ ] Advanced analytics and insights
 - [ ] Mobile app implementation with Flutter

-## Current Bugs / Issues
+## Current Bugs / Issues (May 2024)
 - Browser compatibility variations with notifications
 - Performance considerations with long-term localStorage use
+- Mobile responsiveness needs improvement for smaller screens
-- Some edge cases in theme switching components
+- Some edge cases in streak calculation

 ## Implementation Notes
 - Originally planned as Flutter app, currently web-based